biodiverse/spAbundance/README.md

 ### Model selection using WAIC

-The `waicAbund` function computes the Widely Applicable Information Criterion (WAIC) for use in model selection and assessment (note that due to Monte Carlo error your results will differ slightly).
+The `waicAbund` function computes the Widely Applicable Information Criterion (WAIC) for use in model selection and assessment.

 ``` r
 waicAbund(out)